top of page

 • How much e-waste?

-• How compliant each block in the apartment?
+• How compliant is each block in the apartment?

 Step 3: Create a Standardized Segregation System